Five states to have 7-phased polls from Feb 10-Mar 7

 The EC said that it has asked chief secretaries of the poll-bound states to expedite the vaccination drive.

-“More than 15 crore have got first dose, more than nine crore have got both doses in the five states,” Chandra said.
+“More than 15 crores have got the first dose, more than nine crores have got both doses in the five states,” Chandra said.

 The EC has also doubled the air time on Doordarshan for political parties, he said.

 Chandra, who was flanked by election commissioners Rajiv Kumar and Anup Chandra Pandey, said parties and candidates have been advised to conduct their campaigns on virtual and digital modes as much as possible.